Sean Matgamna: Workers' Fight

 Matgamna, working with two supporters, formed the Workers' Fight group to act upon their views, central to which was a call for Trotskyist unity in Britain.
-They began publishing the journal Workers' Republic for the Irish Workers Group and a handful of others joined the group before, in 1968, the International Socialists (later the Socialist Workers Party) also put out a call for unity.
+They began publishing the journal Workers' Republic for the Irish Workers' Group and a handful of others joined the group before, in 1968, the International Socialists (later the Socialist Workers Party) also put out a call for unity.
 Responding to it, Workers' Fight joined the IS as the Trotskyist Tendency.
 With other dockers in Salford, he produced an industrial bulletin, The Hook.

 Around this time Matgamna, who believed that effective working class rule then existed in some Catholic-majority areas of Northern Ireland, proposed that in the probable event of attacks on this control, that those areas should secede to the Irish Republic as a way of making Northern Ireland ungovernable and forcing open the national question in Ireland.
 He had already argued for the Protestant (overwhelmingly Unionist) areas having political autonomy within a united Ireland.
 Some commentators have argued that both of these positions are in fact calls for repartition although Matgamna and his supporters have always denied this.

-At the end of 1971, the Trotskyist Tendency was expelled by IS and re-formed Workers' Fight with a much increased membership.
+At the end of 1971, the Trotskyist Tendency was expelled by IS and re-formed as Workers' Fight with a much increased membership.
 Martin Thomas, who had joined earlier in 1971, worked with Matgamna to take prominent roles in the group, alongside Rachel Lever, Phil Semp, Andrew Hornung, Stephen Corbishley, Pat Longman, Fran Broady, Mary Corbishley, and others.
 Matgamna became a full-time theorist within the group, having moved to London.

 Throughout the late 1970s and into the 1980s Matgamna remained a leader of the revived Workers' Fight.
 This endured through the disputes that led to the short-lived fusion with the Workers' Power group, which had briefly joined Workers' Fight in a fused grouping known as the International-Communist League.
 Similarly, when the I-CL fused in 1981 with the Workers' Socialist League, Matgamna was strongly identified as the central leader of one side in the factional fight that erupted within the fused group in 1982 and would split it in 1984.

 One key area of disagreement in 1982 was that the inhabitants of the Falkland Islands were considered by Matgamna's side to have the right to autonomy, a position he worked through during the Falklands War: thus the group opposed Britain's war with the slogan "The Enemy is At Home", but refused positively to back the Argentine side in the war.
-Matgamna has also, since the mid 1970s, argued strongly for a two state solution - that is states for both the Palestinians and Israelis - in the Middle East - even prior to the overthrow of capitalism in the region.
-By 1985 he and others, notably Clive Bradley, had won a majority in the group for this view.
+Matgamna has also, since the mid-1970s, argued strongly for a two state solution - that is, states for both the Palestinians and Israelis - in the Middle East - even before the overthrow of capitalism in the region.
+By 1985, he and others, notably Clive Bradley, had won a majority in the group for this view.